merchantinresidence/abra-docs/js.md

 #### `deactivate`

-You can call this function to programatically deactivate a promotion.
+You can call this function to programmatically deactivate a promotion.

 ```javascript
 window.Abra.deactivate('YOUR_CODE');